oslabs-beta/SpectiQL/README.md

-# SpectiQL
+<h1> SpectiQL </h1>

-SpectiQL is a JavaScript GUI for developers to create test scripts for GraphQL.
-Our interactive interface simplifies the task of writing tests that checks for the validity of GraphQL queries and mutations.
+SpectiQL is a JavaScript Graphical User Interface(GUI) for developers to easily create GraphQL tests.
+Our interactive interface simplifies the task of writing tests that checks GraphQL queries & mutations against a schema.

 If you like our tool and would love to support our team, please don’t forget to star our Github repo above!

-Features –
+<h2> Features </h2>

-Interactive, easy-to-use GUI that generates boiler plate test scripts Reads and parses a schema to generate GraphQL mutations and queries Schema tree visualization with D3 tools
+- Interactive & user-friendly GUI spun up on endpoint /spectiql
+- Create, Edit, or Delete GraphQL test suites within GUI
+- Ability to generate ready-to-run test scripts (Jest, Mocha compatible)
-Utilizes EasyGraphQL - an open source tool for GraphQL testing and schema mocking Save and export test suites into a JavaScript file to be loaded into project
+- Save & export (.js) test file into your project directory
+- D3 Schema tree visualization
+- Utilizes <a href="https://easygraphql.com/">EasyGraphQL</a> - an open source project containing tools that help simplify GraphQL (<a href="https://github.com/EasyGraphQL">github</a>)

+# Installation
+Run <code>npm i spectiql@5.2.0</code> in project root directory

-Getting Started
+# Getting Started
-Install NPM package

 How to use & Demo
 How to configure/import your schema –
 Require the methods { config, getSchema, and testSchema } from spectiql into your back-end server after initially setting up your graphql server